Search

 – LAX.
 The biggest and most well-known airport, it can be chaotic and messy, but it has a lot of flights and it’s very centrally located, especially if you’re headed to the west side (nearer to the coast).

 – Long Beach.
-This is another great airport to consider because it’s small and it’s not THAT far from the action in LA, but it’s really best suited to those of you headed to points further south and east such as Anaheim, Orange County or Long Beach itself.
+This is another great airport to consider because it’s small and it’s not THAT far from the action in LA, but it’s better suited to those of you headed to points further south and east such as Anaheim, Orange County or Long Beach itself.

 – Ontario.
-The one many people forget is another smaller airport mainly service the so-called Inland Empire to the east of downtown LA.
-If you’re headed to Santa Monica this one is best avoided, but for San Bernardino or further east to the desert, it can be ideal.
+The one many people forget is another smaller airport mainly serving the so-called Inland Empire to the east of downtown LA.
+If you’re headed to Santa Monica this one is worth avoiding, but for San Bernardino or further east to the desert, it can be ideal.

 Lounges

 There are no lounges at Burbank Airport.
 Remember that thing about this not being a place to linger, but rather to breeze through.
-My suggestion: head to Jones Coffee Roasters (there are actually two) if you have a few minutes to kill.
+My suggestion: head to Jones Coffee Roasters if you have a few minutes to kill.

-While it’s pretty unlikely you’ll find yourself laying over at Burbank, in case you are there and at loose ends (maybe your flight got cancelled, for example) it’s good to know what’s around.
+While it’s pretty unlikely you’ll find yourself laying over at Burbank, in case you’re there and at loose ends (maybe your flight got cancelled, for example) it’s good to know what’s around.
 Here are two options:

-If you have 2+ hours: Go to the nearby Mystic Museum, a 5-minute Uber ride away.
+If you have 2+ hours: Go to the nearby Mystic Museum, located about 3 miles away on West Magnolia Boulevard in Burbank.
 It’s a quirky place full of oddities.

 If you have 5+ hours: Join a Warner Brothers Studio Tour.
-The lot is just 10 minutes away by car so it’s a perfect opportunity to do the touristy thing.
-Tours usually take an hour but there’s lots more to see after the guided part so I’d try and have some time available.
+The lot is about 3 miles away so it’s a perfect opportunity to do the touristy thing.
+The experience typically lasts about 3 hours, consisting of an approximately 1-hour guided tour followed by a self-guided experience, so I’d try and have some time available.

 Airport hotels